Estimated reading time: 9 minutes

 Can you imagine how much money you’d flush down the toilet with renovation mistakes?

-Of course buying a brand new built home is as new as they come however many lack character.
+Of course, buying a brand new home is as new as they come; however, many lack character.

 Cookie-cutter homes are still in production, and if you want a custom-built home, it will cost even more.

-This is why a flipped house is far more appealing than a new or custom built home.
+A flipped house is far more appealing than a new or custom-built home.

 I’ve been renovating slowly and ripping walls and floors out, including the mouse-infested basement insulation.

-Although our house had one previous owner you have to be aware that sellers are shady too.
+Although our house had one previous owner, you must be aware that sellers are shady too.

-Also, don’t assume that a new build is better because mistakes and dirty quality have been horrendous.
+Also, don’t assume a new build is better because mistakes and dirty quality have been horrendous.

-Buying a house can confuse anyone and why so much trust goes into the professionals.
+Buying a house can confuse anyone, and that is why so much trust goes into the professionals.

 - Trust The Realtor